Running uphill tips

 Do not expect to be great at running up hills when you only do it once a month, you need to build frequent hill runs into your training if you want to improve.

 Running can be interesting when you have someone with you.
 It makes the challenge more manageable.
-Company provides encouragement and steers you forward.
+The company provides encouragement and steers you forward.
 If not, surround yourself with people who encourage you to run uphill.
 It will boost your running morale always.

 – It reduces fatigue.